sc-ventures/cloudbreak-documentation/docs/cb-shell.md

 <pre>cbd util cloudbreak-shell</pre>

-If you would like to use Cloudbreak Shell from your local machine:
+If you would like to use Cloudbreak Shell from your local machine, follow these steps.

+**Steps**

 1. Execute `cbd util cloudbreak-shell-remote` on the VM where Cloudbreak is running.